AMWA-TV/is-05/docs/APIs.md

 - The following sub-sections describing common API properties.
 - [RAML](http://raml.org/) documents and [JSON schemas](http://tools.ietf.org/html/draft-zyp-json-schema-04) in the [APIs](../APIs/) folder.
+- Transport types and associated schemas defined in the [Transports register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/transports/) of the NMOS Parameter Registers (from v1.2 onwards)

 Examples of JSON format output are provided in the [examples](../examples/) folder.

 ## API Validation

 JSON schemas are included with the RAML API definitions.
 These include validation for values used within the APIs.
 It is RECOMMENDED that implementers of a Connection API use these JSON schemas as part of a validation stage when receiving requests from clients.
 Invalid requests SHOULD cause a `400` (Bad Request) HTTP error to be returned to the client.

+Note: From v1.2 onwards, additional transport types and associated schemas are defined in the [Transports register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/transports/) of the NMOS Parameter Registers.

 ### Content Types